carlostellez/resivate/README.md

 The project includes a custom implementation for handling complex JSON data in SQLAlchemy models:

 1. The `MenuOption` model demonstrates how to store and retrieve complex JSON arrays using hybrid properties
+2. The `Type` model stores feature lists as JSON strings with proper serialization/deserialization
-2. A custom `__getattribute__` method ensures correct serialization when FastAPI accesses model attributes
+3. A custom `__getattribute__` method ensures correct serialization when FastAPI accesses model attributes
-3. Pydantic schemas with proper typing ensure validation and serialization of complex nested structures
+4. Pydantic schemas with proper typing ensure validation and serialization of complex nested structures

-This approach allows you to work with nested JSON objects while maintaining type safety and ORM capabilities.
+This approach allows you to work with arrays and nested JSON objects in MySQL (which doesn't natively support arrays) while maintaining type safety and ORM capabilities.

 #### Simple Array Example